-USAA and GEICO offer the cheapest average SR-22 insurance.
+Auto-Owners Insurance Co and USAA offer the cheapest average SR-22 insurance policies.

 How Much Is Non-Owner SR-22 Insurance?

-The price difference between policies with and without SR-22 forms is significant.
-Typically, you need to carry SR-22 insurance after a severe driving violation such as a DUI.
-Your provider can file the form for you for a one-time fee of around $25.
-Filing an SR-22 categorizes you as a high-risk driver, resulting in higher premiums.
+Typically, you need to carry SR-22 insurance after a severe driving violation, such as a DUI.
+By filing an SR-22, you are identified as a high-risk driver, resulting in increased insurance premiums.

 The Cheapest Companies for Non-Owner SR-22 Insurance